cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 ### Solution 1: JSON schema validation (recommended)

-The simpler and better way to validate your data is to **use the JSON schema option proposed by the lib**.
+The simpler and better way to validate your data is to search `getItem` in your project and **use the JSON schema option proposed by the lib**.
 For example:

 ```typescript
 this.localStorage.getItem<string>('test', { schema: { type: 'string' } })